-The internal audit function, which reports to the AC, undertakes independent reviews or assessments of the Company's operations and its system of internal controls.
+The Internal Audit function, which reports to the AC, undertakes independent reviews or assessments of the Company's operations and its system of internal controls.
 It provides monitoring of the controls and risk management procedures as well as highlights significant risks impacting the Company.
-The internal audit personnel form the "third line of defence" are independent from the day-to-day activities of the Company and have unrestricted access to all activities conducted by the Company.
+The internal audit personnel form the "third line of defence", are independent from the day-to-day activities of the Company and have unrestricted access to all activities conducted by the Company.

 Internal Audit Plan is developed based on annual risk assessment and approved by the AC.
-The audit scope covers auditable areas encompassing financial operations, underwriting and claims operation, operations supports, corporate actuarial, internal and regulatory compliance audit such as business continuity management, replacement of policy, anti-money laundering and IT systems.
+The audit scope covers auditable areas encompassing financial operations, sales, underwriting and claims operation, operation such as complaints management, internal and regulatory compliance audit such as business continuity management, replacement of policy, and IT systems.